telerik/blazor-docs/getting-started/server-blazor.md

          ![Add Telerik Blazor Package to the project](images/add-telerik-nuget-to-server-app.png)

-1. Open the `~/Components/_ViewImports.cshtml` file and add the following line to register the Telerik components for all component files:

-    **CSHTML**

-        @addTagHelper *,Telerik.Blazor

 1. Open the `~/Pages/Index.cshtml` and register the [Theme stylesheet]({%slug general-information/themes%}) (note the escaping for the `@` symbol):